 What Continuous Improvement books are you reading?
 All PD books are not created equal.
 That’s why reading the right ones is critical.
-So, helping clients pick the right books is an important aspect of my coaching work.

 You have worked with smart and indispensable colleagues.
 They seem to be naturally gifted and talented.
-They think critically, contribute to discussion and speak gold.
+They think critically, contribute to discussions, and speak gold.
 In fact, other co-workers respect what they say— and like their thinking.

-Maybe you wonder, “How can I be like these folks?”
+Maybe you wonder: “How can I be like these folks?”
 Today is your lucky day.
 Help is on the way.
-Keep on reading…

 That leads us to some Continuous Improvement books that my clients and I are using.
-Actually, I have a list of 50 key books for my clients; but let me share 10 with you.
+Actually, I have a list of 100 key books for my clients; but let me share 10 with you.